Portrait of a Girl - Egon Schiele Phone Case.

 製品説明

-This is a smartphone case with full-surface printing, with fine details printed on the sides and around the camera.
+This is a smartphone case with full-print details, including the sides and around the camera.
 The composition is adjusted for each model so that the art stands out.

 *The product image is a centered sample.
-The cut-out position of the original image will vary depending on the aspect ratio of the device, so if you have any concerns, please contact us in advance.
+The crop position of the original image will vary depending on the aspect ratio of the device, so please contact us in advance if you have any concerns.

 *Although some parts are not printed on the entire surface, the printing position will be adjusted by hand when delivered.